Head & pronotum

 Male similar to female but smaller and paler, pronotum usually yellow; legs sometimes almost yellow; tergite IX with pair of short stout setae posterolaterally; sternites with no pore plates.

-Although 13 species are listed in this genus, all Old World between Africa and the Pacific, the validity of several is open to doubt (Palmer, 1987), particularly some described from China.
+Although 13 species are listed in this genus, all Old World between Africa and the Pacific, the validity of several is open to doubt (Palmer, 1987).
+Species in this genus can be securely distinguished from each other only on the structure of males, whereas some described from China are based only on females.
 M. usitatus is the most common and widespread member of the genus, but females are difficult to distinguish from several other named species.
 The members of Megalurothrips all breed in the flowers of legumes, mainly Fabaceae, but sometimes in Caesalpineaceae or Mimosaceae.
 The most closely related genera are the Northern Hemisphere genus, Odontothrips and the Australian genus, Odontothripiella.
 The species in all three genera breed in the flowers of leguminous plants.

 Megalurothrips usitatus (Bagnall)